 A search engine evaluator evaluates websites and webpages (and sometimes ads) and rates them according to the guidelines given by Google or Bing, to ensure that users find the most helpful and relevant information on any given topic.

 Do a quick internet search for something, and see what the results are.
 Are they relevant?
 Can you find exactly what you’re looking for?
 A lot of time and effort goes into creating algorithms, that give you those results, but Google doesn’t always get it right.

 What are the Requirements to Become a Search Engine Evaluator?

-Google contracts companies to perform search engine evaluation, and those companies then hire you as an independent agent.
-Three major companies that hire search engine evaluators are Raterlabs (US only), Appen (worldwide), and Lionbridge (worldwide).
+Google contracts companies to perform search engine evaluations, and those companies then hire you as an independent agent.
+Three major companies that hire search engine evaluators are Appen (worldwide), TELUS International (worldwide), Centific (worldwide), and Teemwork.ai (worldwide).
 You don’t need to have experience or a college degree, but there are several testing stages to get through first and a lot of guidelines to follow.
 You will need to put the work in initially, but once you learn the procedures and get your foot in the door with one of the companies, you can have a fun and flexible ongoing job for years to come.